0atman/noboilerplate/scripts/37-functional-rust.md

 So I did what any engineer would do, and took to Stack Overflow.

-You can read my desperation in the question here, in what turned into my most popular stack overflow question.
+You can read my desperation in the question here, in what turned into my most popular stack overflow post.

 One of the last answers I received, all those years ago, very sympathetically said: